jgalvalisi/AWS/serverless-web-app/README.md

 ### ❇️  2° Phase - Create the CloudFront distribution

-- To get low-latency of the website, we are going to settle CloudFront connected to our bucket.
+- To get low-latency of the website and to access our bucket files publicly (since it's blocked), we are going to settle CloudFront connected to our bucket.
 - Select our S3 bucket as the origin domain.
 - Select the option 'Origin access control settings (recommended)' since we did not make our S3 bucket public.
 - Set the Origin access control creating a new one.
 - Leave everything as default.
 - After this, we need to copy our S3 bucket policy in order to attach it to our bucket.
 - Under 'Origins,' select the origin name that we've created, click on 'Edit,' and copy the policy.
 - Now go to your S3 bucket and select 'Permissions'.
-We are going to add the policy to the bucket.
+We are going to add the CloudFront policy to the bucket.
-- The last part of this is to select our index.html as the Default root object within the settings of the CloudFront distribution that we've created.
+- The last part is to select our index.html as the 'Default root object' within the settings of the CloudFront distribution that we've created.

 ### ❇️  3° Phase - Route 53 in combination with CloudFront